jlyharia/vulkanFirstTriangle/readme.md

 # For Linux

 Need to install cmake tool and config IntelliSense to cmake to let MS Code remove error highlight

+11/92025
+After upgrade to Ubuntu 25.10.
+I need to manually build GLFW with X11 not wayland because nVidia doesn't work well on wayland + linux